rolando-cadiz/rolando-cadiz.github.io/essays/EstimationEssay.md

   - Software Engineering
 ---
 <img width="600px" class="rounded float-start pe-4" src="../img/project-estimation.png">
-1.How did you make your effort estimates?
-2.Even though your estimates were always off, sometimes way off, was there any benefit from making effort estimates for the issues in advance?
-If so, what benefits?
-If not, why not?
-3.Was there any benefit for tracking the actual effort expended on the issues?
-If so, what benefits?
-If not, why not?
-Was there any downside to estimating and tracking your effort?
-If so what?
-4.How did you track your actual effort?
-How accurate do you believe your tracking was?
-5.How much overhead was there in tracking your effort?
-Did it take up a noticable amount of time or inhibit you working on the project?

 At UH Manoa, all students in ICS 314 are required to do a final project with their peers that involves the creation and deployment of a working website.
 My group decided to work on a website called ArtHub that is designed to facillitate connections between artists as it can be quite difficult for those just geting started